clare-brown/govuk-designsystem-flow-diagram-mural/README.md

 5. Copy them to your clipboard (Press CMD/CTRL + C)
 6. Switch over to your MURAL board in the other window or tab
 7. Paste the components into your MURAL board (CMD/CTRL + V)
 8. Complete!
-Now you have editable compponents to map out your service
+Now you have editable components to map out your service

 ## See version in MURAL